objetos-aprendizaje/helm-repo/README.md

    If everything goes well you should be able to login using the default admin user: `admin@admin.com` with password `12345678`

+## Using FMNT client certificates

+In order to use FMNT client certificates for authentication you need to setup a route with higher priority for path `/certificate-access` that requests client certificate on SSL connection and redirect to service `{{ include "portal-objetos-aprendizaje.fullname" . }}-admin-service` (check [_helpers.tpl](./portal-objetos-aprendizaje/templates/_helpers.tpl) file to see how portal-objetos-aprendizaje.fullname is generated).

+This request should include a header with client certificate pem content, by default the header used is called `X-Forwarded-Tls-Client-Cert` but it can be changed by configuring value `admin.fmntCertHeader`.

 ## Developer guide

 ### Install directly lastest version